 Every year, more and more kids become involved in sports and they start playing at younger and younger ages.
 Three year olds can be seen running around on the soccer field learning how to kick the ball and play as a team.
 Tackle football starts as young as age six in some areas of the country.
 With all of these young athletes on the field, it is no wonder that sports related injuries are also becoming more common.
 In a survey of 1000 young athletes conducted by Safe Kids Worldwide, 9 out of 10 said they had been injured playing a sport, and more than half have continued playing with an injury.
 The big question then becomes, how can we prevent injuries in young athletes?
-Below are 5 tips to helping keep your kids safe so that they can have fun.

 - Have properly fitting equipment.